 Rachel Kranton is working on the implications of social identity for group bias, with co-authors in economics and psychology and neuroscience.

 “Groupy and Non-Groupy Behavior: Deconstructing Bias in Social Preferences,” Rachel Kranton, Matthew Pease, Seth Sanders, and Scott Huettel, May 2016.
-NEW version.
+Working paper version.
 Online Appendix.
-For OLD versions, dating from 2013, see below.

 “Exploring the Generalization Process from Past Behavior to Predicting Current Behavior,” Lasana Harris, Elizabeth Thompson, Victoria Lee, and Rachel Kranton, Journal of Behavioral Decision Making, June 2015.